Darqula/apples-tracker/README.md

 - AI-friendly: an assistant can read and update the data without scraping the UI.
 - Zero operational burden: `npm install && npm run dev`, one DB file to back up.

-Non-goals: auth, multi-user, scalability, notifications, email/calendar sync.

 ## Features

 - **Postings tab** — table: company, title, date applied, state, description (short), URLs.
-  Sortable columns, filter by state, row click opens the edit form.
+  Filter by state; a row click opens a details panel with Edit and Delete buttons.
   **Group by** selector: *None*, *Company* (groups A→Z) or *State* (groups ordered by stage, most advanced first).
 Groups have collapsible headers with a row count; within a group rows are sorted by date applied, newest first.